Welcome to Linux Lite - simple, fast, free.

-Open LibreOffice Writer, an application similar to Microsoft
+New Document - Opens LibreOffice Writer, an application similar to Microsoft Word.

-New Presentation - Open LibreOffice Impress, an application similar to Microsoft PowerPoint.
+New Presentation - Opens LibreOffice Impress, an application similar to Microsoft PowerPoint.

-New Spreadsheet - Open LibreOffice Calc, an application similar to Microsoft Excel.
+New Spreadsheet - Opens LibreOffice Calc, an application similar to Microsoft Excel.

 PDF Viewer - View PDF documents with this application.